chrisrzhou/react-globe/README.md

 These are some areas of improvements for `react-globe`.
 PRs and help is greatly appreciated!

-- [ ] Reduce bundle size by finding a way to ship the component without texture files.
-We might need to consider offline support, so a pure URL-based approach might not work.
 - [ ] Various dependencies are untyped.
 I am also fairly new to Typescript so PRs to improve type quality in the codebase is appreciated :)
 - [ ] Check that React hooks are decoupled, bugfree and performant.
 - [ ] Surface various hardcoded constants in `default.ts` as prop options.
 We need to be mindful about keeping the component props API simple and easy to use.
-- [ ] Provide better ways to 'script' animations. `react-spring` scripting is a good approach to do this.
+- [ ] Support more marker types e.g. `path`, `area`
 - [ ] Provide better ways to render custom globes and markers.
 We might want to avoid overcomplicating the component, and this could be moved into another package.
+- [ ] Provide better ways to 'script' animations vs the current simple approach of using an array of `Animation`. `react-spring`'s animation scripting is a good approach to do this.

 ## Donate